Mikaleb/Mikaleb/README.md

 ## 🚀 About Me

-I'm a front-end developer working primarily with Javascript, in term of framework : VueJS / Nuxt.
+I'm a front-end developer working primarily with Javascript, and VueJS / Nuxt.

 ## 🔗 Links